FordPatcharapol/billboard_detection_system/README.md

   <img src="https://github.com/FordPatcharapol/billboard_detection_system/blob/main/imgs/cloud_computing_c.PNG"/>
 </div>

   * From the congestion limitation of this communication channel, I have brought edge computing to help reduce bandwidth usage by introducing Microservices. that uses data from the camera to be in the same area as the camera Makes processing unnecessary to send some data to the cloud.
-This helps reduce congestion in the communication channel. and use the information as necessary In terms of doing edge computing, there are still limitations like in the part where resources are quite limited, causing the need to improve the software or model to be able to support work on edge computing and we can design work as Microservices on edge computing to increase efficiency
+This helps reduce congestion in the communication channel. and use the information as necessary In terms of doing edge computing, there are still limitations like in the part where resources are quite limited, causing the need to improve the software or model to be able to support work on edge computing and we can design work as Microservices on edge computing to increase efficiency.

 <div align="center">
   <img src="https://github.com/FordPatcharapol/billboard_detection_system/blob/main/imgs/edge_computing_c.PNG"/>